Lee Hyori: Image

-Stage name controversy

 During an episode of Hangout with Yoo, Lee Hyori was brainstorming stage names for the project group Refund Sisters.
-During this conversation she said, “How about a Chinese name, since we could go global?
-How about ‘Mao’?”
+During this conversation she said, "How about a Chinese name, since we could go global?
+How about 'Mao'?"
 In response to this, Chinese viewers of the show expressed their discontent as the name was reminiscent of Mao Zedong.

 Impact

 Lee Hyori has appeared on the Korea Power Celebrity 40 multiple times throughout her career, including placing within the top 15 in 2009–2011.
-Lee has been citied as an inspiration or influence by numerous artists, including Kara, Jeon Somi, Chungha, Jessica Jung, Dalshabet, Nada, Cherry Bullet's Jiwon, Oh My Girl's Jiho, Laboum's Solbin, Elris's Sohee, Jung Eun-chae, Jin Se-yeon, and Huh Chan-mi.
+Lee has been cited as an inspiration or influence by numerous artists, including Kara, Blackpink's Jennie, Jeon Somi, Chungha, Jessica Jung, Dalshabet, Nada, Cherry Bullet's Jiwon, Oh My Girl's Jiho, Laboum's Solbin, Elris' Sohee, Jung Eun-chae, Jin Se-yeon, and Huh Chan-mi.

 Other activities

 Activism

 Lee has been recognized as one of South Korea's leading socialtainers for her charity work and raising her voice for social causes.
 She adheres to a pescetarian diet according to her personal ethics and health beliefs and is an advocate for animal welfare and animal rights.
 In 2012 she published Closer, a photo-essay book that focuses on her everyday life with her dog Soonshim whom Lee adopted from an animal shelter.
 In the book Lee wrote her thoughts on animal rights and animal shelters as well as her sentiments toward wearing animal fur.
 She has given money to shelters along with taking in stray and abused animals.
 Her work in animal activism has led her to interviewing Jane Goodall.

 When SsangYong Motor laid off workers in December 2014, Lee gave public support of the workers via Twitter, announcing that she wanted to see the new car Tivoli sell well so they would be hired again, adding that, if it happened, she would dance in front of the car in a bikini.
 During the 2012 presidential elections, Lee encouraged her fans to vote through a series of tweets and re-tweets.
 This drew both admiration and annoyance from others on social media.
 In a June 2012 poll by Panelnow, Lee was listed as one of "the socialtainers that best represents Korea" alongside broadcaster Kim Je-dong, singer Kim Jang-hoon, and actress Kim Yeo-jin.